leap-laboratories/PIZZA/README.md

         log_level: int = logging.WARNING,
     ):
         ...
-    def compute_attributions(
+    def iterative_perturbation(
         self, input_string: str, generation_length: int = 5
     ) -> Tuple[torch.Tensor, torch.Tensor]:
         ...
 ```

-The `compute_attributions` method generates tokens from the input string and computes the gradients of the output with respect to the input embeddings.
+The `iterative_perturbation` method generates tokens from the input string and computes the gradients of the output with respect to the input embeddings.
 These gradients are used to compute the attribution scores.

 `LocalLLMAttributor` uses gradient-based attribution to quantify the influence of input tokens on the output of a model.
 For each output token, it computes the gradients with respect to the input embeddings.
 The L1 norm of these gradients is then used as the attribution score, representing the total influence of each input token on the output